Kykkos Monastery: History

-Boutoumites got angry at the monk's indifference and called him names and even maltreated him.
+Boutoumites got angry at Esaias's indifference and called him names and even maltreated him.
 Not long after, when the doux returned to Nicosia, he fell ill with an incurable illness by the name of lethargia.
-In his terrible condition he remembered how inhumanly he had treated the hermit Esaias and asked God to cure him so that he might go to ask the hermit personally for forgiveness.
+In his terrible condition, he remembered how inhumanely he had treated the hermit Esaias and asked God to cure him so that he might go to ask the hermit personally for forgiveness.
 And this came to pass.
-But God had appeared in front of the hermit and revealed to him that the very thing that had happened had been planned by the divine will and advised him to ask Boutoumites to bring the icon of the Virgin, that had been painted by the Apostle Luke, to Cyprus.
+But God had appeared in front of the hermit and revealed to him that the very thing that had happened had been planned by the divine will and advised him to ask Boutoumites to bring the icon of the Virgin, which had been painted by the Apostle Luke, to Cyprus.